 Why This Matters

-Every permission is an attack surface.
-Every over-privileged account is a potential blast radius.
+Every permission you hand out is attack surface you now have to think about.
+Every over-privileged account is a blast radius waiting for a bad day.